 It does have the ability to provide some navigational help, but it’s GPS waypoint navigation (sometimes called a ‘breadcrumb trail’*) rather than true turn-by-turn road navigation that you get on car sat navs and some of the top end Edges.

 You can create a route on your computer, using Strava, Bike Route Toaster or whatever, upload it to the unit (again via that trusty USB cable) and then follow the instructions whilst out on your ride.

 (* It’s worth noting that breadcrumb navigation is also found on some of the more expensive models, such as the Edge 510, which I own.
 It may not be true sat nav – it won’t recalculate if you take a wrong turn – but this style of navigation has been more than sufficient for my bike-based needs).

 If this sounds like just the cycling GPS device for you, you can buy it here.

-The Edge 25 is the same (small) size as the 20.
-The key difference between the 20 and the 25 is that the latter can communicate wirelessly with, er, things.
+The Edge 25 was the same (small) size as the 20.
+The key difference between the 20 and the 25 was that the latter could communicate wirelessly with, er, things.